Making Software Last Forever

 The goal of maintenance is catching problems before they happen.
 That’s the difference between maintenance and repair.
 Repair is about fixing something that’s already broken.
 Maintenance is about making something last.

 There is a Chinese proverb about a discussion between a king and a famous doctor.
 The well-known doctor explains to the king that his brother (who is also a doctor) is superior at medicine, but he is unknown because he always successfully treats small illnesses, preventing them from evolving into terminal ones.
 So, people say "Oh he is a fine doctor, but he only treats minor illnesses".
 It's true: Nobody Ever Gets Credit for Fixing Problems that Never Happened.

 Executives generally can't refuse "repair" work because the system is broken and must be fixed.
-However, maintenance is a tough sell.
+However, maintenance is a tougher sell.
 It’s not strictly necessary — or at least it doesn’t seem to be until things start falling apart.
 It is so easy to divert maintenance budget into a halo project that gets an executive noticed (and possibly promoted) before the long-term effects of underinvestment in maintenance become visible.
 Even worse, the executive is also admired for reducing the costs of maintenance and switching costs from "run" to "grow" - while they are torpedoing the company under the waterline.

-The other more insidious problem is conflating enhancement work with maintenance work.
+The other problem is conflating enhancement work with maintenance work.
 Imagine you have $1,000 and you want to add a sunroof to your car, but you also need new tires (which coincidentally cost $1,000).
 You have to replace the tires every so often, but a sunroof is "forever" right?
 If you spend the money on the sunroof the tires could get replaced next month, or maybe the month after - they'll last a couple more months, won't they?